CarlosNZ/fig-tree-evaluator/README.md

 - `sqlConnection` -- if you wish to make calls to an SQL database using the [`SQL` operator](#sql), pass a connection to the database here.
 See operator details below.
 - `baseEndpoint` -- A general http headers object that will be passed to *all* http-based operators (`GET`, `POST`, `GraphQL`).
 Useful if all http queries are to a common server -- then each individual node will only require a relative url.
 See specific operator for more details.
 - `headers` -- A general http headers object that will be passed to *all* http-based operators.
 Useful for authentication headers, for example.
 Each operator and instance can have its own headers, though, so see specific operator reference for details.
 - `returnErrorAsString` -- by default the evaluator will throw errors with invalid evaluation expressions (with helpful error messages indicating the node which threw the error and what the problem was).
 But if you have `returnErrorAsString: true` set, the evaluator will never throw, but instead return error messages as a valid string output.
-(See also the [`fallback`](#other-common-properties) parameter below)
+(See also the [`fallback`](#other-common-properties) parameter below).
+See [Error handling](#error-handling) section for more detail.
 - `allowJSONStringInput` -- the evaluator is expecting the input expression to be a javascript object.
 However, it will also accept JSON strings if this option is set to `true`.
 We have to perform additional logic on every evaluation input to determine if a string is a JSON expression or a standard string, so this is skipped by default for performance reasons.
 However, if you want to send (for example) user input directly to the evaluator without running it through your own `JSON.parse()`, then enable this option.
 - `skipRuntimeTypeCheck` -- we perform comprehensive type checking at runtime to ensure that each operator only performs its operation on valid inputs.
 If type checking fails, we throw an error detailing the explicit problem.
 However, if `skipRuntimeTypeCheck` is set to `true`, then all inputs are passed to the operator regardless, and any errors will come from whatever standard javascript errors might be encountered (e.g. trying to pass a primitive value when an array is expected => `.map is not a function`)
 - `caseInsensitive` -- this only affects the [`equal`/`notEqual` operators](#equal) (see there for more detail).